 Should I Use 100,000 Mile Spark Plugs?

-Spark plugs advertised as having a service life up to 100,000 miles have platinum or iridium-tipped electrodes.
+Spark plugs that are advertised as having a service life up to 100,000 miles have platinum or iridium tipped electrodes.
 Regular spark plugs, which have copper electrodes, do not last that long.

-The catch here is that if the engine is in perfect working condition (e.g., it's not burning oil), these spark plugs will give you a service life of about 100,000 miles.
+Now the catch here is that if the engine is in perfect working condition (e.g. it's not burning oil) then these spark plugs will give you a service life of about 100,000 miles.

 But if you got a high mileage engine that is burning oil, you're not going to see anywhere near 100,000 miles on those spark plugs.
 Carbon buildup will eventually close the air gap between the spark plug electrodes and cause a misfire.